eclipse-kura/kura/PULL_REQUEST_TEMPLATE.md

 **Related Issue:** This PR fixes/closes {issue number}

 **Description of the solution adopted:** A more detailed description of the changes made to solve/close one or more issues.
-If the PR is simple and easy to inderstand this section can be skipped.
+If the PR is simple and easy to understand this section can be skipped.

 **Screenshots:** If applicable, add screenshots to help explain your solution